Howard Rollins

 Howard Ellsworth Rollins Jr. (October 17, 1950 – December 8, 1996) was an American stage, film, and television actor.
-Howard Rollins was known for his role as Andrew Young in 1978's King, George Haley in the 1979 miniseries Roots: The Next Generations, Coalhouse Walker Jr. in the 1981 film Ragtime, Captain Davenport in the 1984 film A Soldier's Story, and as Virgil Tibbs on the TV crime drama In the Heat of the Night.
-In the fall of 1996, Rollins was diagnosed with AIDS.
-Six weeks later, he died at St. Luke’s-Roosevelt Hospital in New York at the age of 46, from complications from lymphoma.
-He was interred at Woodlawn Cemetery in his native Baltimore.
+He was best known for his role as Andrew Young in 1978's King, George Haley in the 1979 miniseries Roots: The Next Generations, Coalhouse Walker Jr. in the 1981 film Ragtime, Captain Davenport in the 1984 film A Soldier's Story, and as Virgil Tibbs on the NBC/CBS television crime drama In the Heat of the Night (1988–1994).

 Over the span of his acting career, Rollins was nominated for an Academy Award, a Golden Globe, and an Emmy.

-Early life
+Early life and education

-Born to Ruth and Howard Ellsworth Rollins Sr. on October 17, 1950 in Baltimore, Maryland, Rollins was the youngest of four children.
-His mother was a domestic worker, and father a steelworker who died in 1980.
-After his high school graduation, Rollins studied theater at Towson University.
+Born to Ruth and Howard Ellsworth Rollins Sr. on October 17, 1950, in Baltimore, Maryland, Rollins was the youngest of four children.
+His mother was a domestic worker and his father a steelworker who died in 1975.
+Rollins attended Northern High School, graduating in 1968.
+After his high school graduation, Rollins studied theatre at Towson University.

 Career

 In 1970, Rollins left college to play the role of "Slick" in the PBS soap opera Our Street.
-In 1974, he moved to New York City, where he appeared in the Broadway productions of We Interrupt This Program (1975), The Mighty Gents (1978), and G. R. Point (1979).
+In 1974, Rollins moved to New York City, where he appeared in the Broadway productions of We Interrupt This Program (1975), The Mighty Gents (1978), and G. R. Point (1979).
 He also appeared in the TV miniseries King and Roots: The Next Generations.
 In 1981, Rollins made his film debut in the Dino De Laurentiis/Miloš Forman motion picture Ragtime.
-His performance in the film earned him an Academy Award nomination for best supporting actor as well as Golden Globe nominations for Best Supporting Actor in a Motion Picture and New Star of the Year in a Motion Picture.
-The following year, he was nominated for a Daytime Emmy for his role on Another World.
+His performance in the film earned him an Academy Award nomination for Best Supporting Actor as well as Golden Globe nominations for Best Supporting Actor in a Motion Picture and New Star of the Year in a Motion Picture.
+The following year, Rollins was nominated for a Daytime Emmy for his role on Another World.
 In 1984, Rollins starred in director Norman Jewison's film A Soldier's Story, which led to his role as Virgil Tibbs on In the Heat of the Night, the television series based on Jewison's acclaimed 1967 film of the same name.